- What does it cost to come to the LCLC?

 - Where are you located?

-The LCLC is located on the Lake Shore Campus of Loyola University Chicago on the second floor of Loyola Hall, located at 1110 W Loyola Avenue, across Sheridan and one-half block east (toward the lake) on Loyola Ave.
-There is a campus map on our home page on this website.
-You should come a little before 7 p.m. on nights we are open if you want to study with us.
+The LCLC is located on the Lake Shore Campus of Loyola University Chicago on the second floor of Loyola Hall, located at 1110 W Loyola Avenue, which is across Sheridan from the Loyola Red Line El stop and one-half block east (toward the lake) on Loyola Ave.

 - What are your hours?